ScrappySnacks/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 4.
 Output via command window.](https://github.com/ScrappySnacks/IntroToProg-Python-Mod07/blob/main/docs/Figure4.png "Figure 4")
 #### Figure 4.
 Output via command window.

 ## Summary
+In summary, I was successful in completing a script that meets the requirements of Module 07.
+The script demo can pickle and unpickle the contents of a list table object.
+The script also demonstrates several examples of exception handling.
+However, an improvement on this script would be to allow for flexibility in dictionary contents.

 ## Appendix A - Python code
 ```
 #-------------------------------------------------#
 # Title: A "pickled" Latin dictionary